You can buy Certificates of Deposit from your stockbroker, but make sure you understand the facts

 Typically Brokered CDs are long term commitments.
 A Brokered CD could have a term of 10 or 20 years.
 The value of the Brokered CD is set for the time duration offered by the bank.
 But the actual value of the Brokered CD changes daily based on general interest rates available to the consumer.

-In many ways Brokered CDs are the much like a bond, the bond will pay a specified interest rate for a specified time period but if the bond is sold before maturity, the actual amount received by the bond owner may be higher or lower than the face value.
+In many ways, Brokered CDs are much like a bond; the bond will pay a specified interest rate for a specified period but, if the bond is sold before maturity, the actual amount received by the bond owner may be higher or lower than the face value.
 The same is true with Brokered CDs; the value changes daily before maturity.
 One difference between a bond and a Brokered CD is the backing guarantees; most Brokered CDs are FDIC insured and guaranteed.
 A bond is guaranteed by the issuer of the bond and is always subject to the possibility of default.

-Brokered CDS will generally pay out at a higher rate and are more liquid, however even though they can easily be sold to another buyer before maturity, the full return on principal is only guaranteed if the brokered CD is held to maturity.
+Brokered CDS will generally payout at a higher rate and are more liquid, however even though they can easily be sold to another buyer before maturity, the full return on principle is only guaranteed if the brokered CD is held to maturity.